• Skip to primary navigation

 Why You'll Love This Recipe

-• Healthy and packed with nutrients.
-Both spinach and arugula are nutrient-dense greens.
-Spinach is rich in vitamins A and C, iron, and folate.
-Arugula is a good source of vitamins K and A, calcium as well as folate.
+• Uses nutrient-rich greens.
+Spinach is rich in vitamins A and C, iron, and folate, while arugula is a good source of vitamins K and A, calcium as well as folate.

 Ingredients You'll Need